codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 {% endraw %}
 {% endhighlight %}

-### Debug Timeout Duration
+### Debug timeout duration

-The default timeout for [debug mode]({{site.baseurl}}/docs/configure-ci-cd-pipeline/debugging-pipelines/) is 14 minutes, and even if the user is actively working, it is still 14 minutes.
-To change the duration of the debugger, you will need to update your Runtime Spec for the runtime you would like to change.
-To change the default duration, you will need to add `DEBUGGER_TIMEOUT` to the environment variable.
-The value you pass is a string value that will define the timeout in minutes.
-For example, you can pass '30', which will be 30 minutes.
+The default timeout for [debug mode]({{site.baseurl}}/docs/configure-ci-cd-pipeline/debugging-pipelines/) is 14 minutes, even if the user is actively working.
+To change the duration of the debugger for a runtime, you must update the Runtime Spec of that runtime with the `DEBUGGER_TIMEOUT` to the environment variable.
+The timeout is defined in minutes, so '30' corresponds to 30 minutes.

-Under `.runtimeScheduler`, add an `envVars` section, then add `DEBUGGER_TIMEOUT` under `envVars` with the value you want.
+* Under `.runtimeScheduler`, add an `envVars` section
+* Add `DEBUGGER_TIMEOUT` to `envVars` with the value you want.

 ```yaml
 ...